 Clean energy or sustainable energy options are not often dependable.
 This is one of the reasons why clean energy has not found its way into the market on a commercial scale.
-Therefore, dependence on fuel, which is dependable as long as supplies last, is high.
+Therefore, dependence on fuel, which is dependable as long as supplies, last, is high.
 However, it is important to find alternatives and to continue to replace fossil fuels such as diesel with cleaner fuels (e.g. biodiesel) that produce lower levels of greenhouse gases or preferably those that do not emit greenhouse gases at all such as solar, wind, tidal, ocean thermal, etc.

 Some electricity service providers in some countries are now offering consumers the opportunity to obtain their electricity from a package of electricity supplies that include highly desirable renewable resources, sometimes combined with the cleanest available conventional technologies.
 Considering the increasing awareness of global changes due to increasing greenhouse gas emissions, tourists would certainly prefer or at least show preference to sustainable energy options.
 Therefore, it may be worthwhile to try to incorporate green, new, low-impact renewable resources.
 The options include solar energy, wind energy, hydro energy, tidal energy, wave energy, energy from ocean currents, ocean thermal energy and biomass.
 Biodiesel is also considered a possibility for the Maldives.
-Of these solar energy and ocean currents are considered to be the only practicable options in Vabbinfaru.
+Of these solar energy and ocean currents are considered to be the only practicable options.
 Even solar energy can be used to some extent as there is a lack of space on the island to tap solar energy.
 Wind is not suitable due to small size of the island and aesthetic impact of wind turbines on the resort.
-However, the proposed 75MW wind farm on Gaafaru is expected to find its grid into Vabbinfaru too if the proposed project can provide dependable energy at lower cost.
+However, the proposed 75MW wind farm on Gaafaru is expected to find its grid into Kandooma too if the proposed project can provide dependable energy at lower cost.
 Bio-fuel (or bio-diesel) is also becoming increasingly important as a replacement for fossil fuels.
 However, they cannot be considered clean energy as they emit carbon dioxide into the atmosphere, however, unlike fossil fuels they do not cause additional carbon dioxide emissions since the plants use carbon dioxide for photosynthesis.
 It is believed that algae biofuels have very high energy values and the shallow coastal waters and warm climate of the Maldives makes it ideal for growing algae on a commercial scale.
-Vabbinfaru can actually provide incentives for bio-fuel production in the Maldives after doing feasibility.
+Kandooma can actually provide incentives for bio-fuel production in the Maldives after doing feasibility.
 Energy generation from burning biomass have recently been tried and the applicability is yet to be demonstrated.

 Ocean thermal energy can be put to use in resorts to replace cooling needs, which account for over 40% of total energy demand.
 A deep sea cooling system was installed at Soneva Fushi as a pilot project.
 It demonstrated that it is practicable, however, more so for islands on the rim reefs from where pipelines can be located at deep waters.
-Since Vabbinfaru is in the middle of Baa Atoll, such systems are not too practicable for Vabbinfaru.
+Since Rihiveli is close to the rim reef, such systems are quite practicable for Rihiveli.
+However, it should be mentioned that Rihiveli does not use air-conditioning in its Guest Rooms.

 In addition, tidal, wave and ocean currents can generate electricity, however, no studies have been done for the Maldives so far.
-Maldives does not have the required tidal swing, therefore tidal energy does not seem to be an option for the Maldives whereas wave and ocean currents can be used in conjunction with mineral accretion technologies to create artificial reefs or promote reef growth.
-However, at present these options are not viable as the technology is not so well developed.
+Maldives does not have the required tidal swing, therefore is tidal energy does not seem to be an option for the Maldives whereas wave and ocean currents can be considered possible options in the long run.
+Wave and ocean current based generators can be used on conjunction with mineral accretion technologies to create artificial reefs or promote reef growth.
+However, at present these options are not viable as the technology is not so far developed.